usaid-cs/yesterday-i-learned/random.md

 ![What the heck is a National Use-Up-Your-Leftovers-in-a-Jell-O-Salad Week](https://i.imgur.com/D1mir6l.png)

+1. [Aéropostale](https://en.wikipedia.org/wiki/A%C3%A9ropostale_%28clothing%29) the clothing company has the same pronunciation as the [former French airmail service with the same name](https://en.wikipedia.org/wiki/A%C3%A9ropostale_%28aviation%29), which is `/a e ʁɔ pɔs ˈtal/`.
+1. The temperature inside [the world's deepest hole](https://en.wikipedia.org/wiki/Kola_Superdeep_Borehole) (Kola Superdeep Borehole, Russia) was 180 °C when they had to stop drilling at 12km.
+1. Concession tickets are reduced-price tickets.
+Unlike "seniors" and "student" tickets, these don't need to specify why.
+1. [Multifactorials](http://www.mathcelebrity.com/multifactorial.php): factorials that don't go down by 1. `12!! = 12 * 10 * 8 * ...`. `12!!! = 12 * 9 * 6 * 3`.
 1. Big companies can sue you [not expecting to win, but to burden you with so much in legal fees that you just give up and do whatever they want](http://www.digest.com/Big_Story.php).
 1. [Baker's Dozen](https://en.wikipedia.org/wiki/Dozen#Baker's_dozen) originated from a law that heavily fined bakers who sell a dozen underweight rolls of bread.
 Adding one ensures the bakers aren't shorting their customers (at least in theory).
 1. "ASIC-resistant" just means "needs lots of RAM".